 Furthermore, the global supply chain for cryptocurrency miners is presently heavily dependent on China, where a large number of cryptocurrency mining equipment suppliers are located.
 In the wake of the COVID-19 pandemic, the industry experienced some significant supply disruptions from China.
-In the recent years, the Chinese government has also been actively advancing a crackdown on bitcoin mining and trading in China.
-Specifically, in May 2021, China made cryptocurrency transactions illegal for Chinese citizens in mainland China, and, on September 24, 2021, the Chinese government declared that all digital currency-related business activities are illegal, effectively banning digital tokens such as Bitcoin.
-The majority of bitcoin miners in China were taken offline.
-While the supply of cryptocurrency hardware from China has not yet been banned, China has in the past limited the shipment of products in and out of its borders and there is a risk that further regulation or government action, on the national or local level in China, could lead to significant disruptions in the supply chain for cryptocurrency hardware.
-Overall, we cannot anticipate all the ways in which this regulatory action and any additional restrictions could adversely impact our industry and business.
-If further regulation or government action follows, for example, in the form of prohibition on production or exports of the mining equipment, it is possible that our industry may be severely affected.
+China has also in the past limited the shipment of products in and out of its borders.
+Furthermore, in May 2021, China made cryptocurrency transactions illegal for Chinese citizens in mainland China, and the Chinese government also called for a crackdown on bitcoin mining and trading.
+Following this, the majority of bitcoin miners in China were taken offline.
+We cannot anticipate all the ways in which this regulatory action and any additional restrictions could adversely impact our industry and business.
+If further regulation or government action follows, for example, in the form of prohibition on production of the mining equipment, it is possible that our industry may be severely affected.
 Should any disruptions to the China-based global supply chain for cryptocurrency hardware occur, such as, for example, as result of worsening of the U.S. trade relations with China, including imposition of new tariffs, trade barriers and bilateral trade frictions, we may not be able to obtain adequate equipment from the manufacturer on a timely basis.
 Such events could have a material adverse effect on our business, prospects, financial condition, and operating results.